Social media audit template: Free checklist + guide

 3. Find patterns within your social media profiles

-It’s important to understand what posts work for your target audiences on each platform.
-After all, each social media platform is different, and you need to be aware of what works and what doesn't.
+It’s important to know which posts your audience likes on each platform.
+Every social media site is different, so pay attention to what works and what doesn’t.

 • Total number of followers